-Definition: Market Follower Strategy
+Market Follower Strategy - Meaning, Types & Example

-‘Market Follower strategy’ is a strategy of imitating the products, services and strategies from the market leader.
+Market Follower strategy is a strategy of imitating the products, services and strategies from the market leader.
 The innovator or the leader bears the expense of developing the new product, bringing in the technology, breaking entry barriers and educating the market.
 However, another firm can come along and copy or improve on the new product.

 Although it probably will not overtake the leader, the follower can achieve high profits because it did not bear any of the innovation expense.
 Many companies prefer to follow rather than challenge the market leader.
 Many runner-up companies do not challenge the market leader.

 2. Cloner: Copies the leader’s products as it is as well as name, packaging with slight variations. e.g. Brand name with slight variation.
 In this strategy, the product quality may not be same as the leader.
 That is what makes the strategy not a correct one but it is still used.

 3. Imitator: Copies some of the things from leader’s product but maintains difference in packaging, and other factors.